Daf98/School-Library/README.md

 - To clone a repository using GitHub CLI : gh repo clone Daf98/School_Library

-Open Terminal;
+- Open Terminal

-Change the current working directory to the location where you want the cloned directory;
+- Change the current working directory to the location where you want the cloned directory

-Type git clone, and then paste the URL you copied earlier;
+- Type git clone, and then paste the URL you copied earlier

 ## Authors